dr-jts/crunchyblog/pgfs-cql/index.md

 ## More to come

 As promised above, we'll publish a blog post on the spatial filtering capabilities of CQL soon.
-And there's some other interesting spatial capabilites in `pg_featureserv` which we'll discuss in a further post.
+And there's other interesting spatial capabilites in `pg_featureserv` which we'll discuss in a further post.

+CQL support will be rolled out in [`pg_tileserv`](https://github.com/CrunchyData/pg_tileserv) soon.
+This brings some exciting possibilites for large-scale data visualization!

 PostgreSQL still provides more powerful expression capabilities than are available in CQL.
 There's things like string concatenation and functions, the `CASE` construct for "computed if", and others.